Burbage Primary School Special Educational Needs (SEN) Information Report

 Parents and carers will be fully involved in every step of their children’s progress through school.

 You will be involved in both the Review of progress made and in the planning for the next steps of your child’s learning.

 Who can parents contact for further information?

 If you require further information you should contact Mr. Posnett SENCO or your child’s class teacher.

-The Governor with responsibility for SEND is Mrs. Carol Taylor.
+The Governor with responsibility for SEND is Mrs. Emma Moore.

 Parents and carers are also encouraged to look at the Derbyshire Local Offer which details support available for children with SEND and their families in Derbyshire.